 This event is open to Year 12 students studying Maths at A-level.
 Students should be on track to receive at least A*AA.
 Preference will be given to students at state maintained schools in the first instance, but independent schools are welcome to apply and will be accommodated subject to places being available.

 The next event will be on 28th March 2017, 09:30-16:30 at the Department of Statistics, 24-29 St Giles’, Oxford, OX1 3LB.

 Bookings are now closed for this event.
 Please consider one of our other Open Days.

-We ask that teachers complete the booking form for up to 3 students.
-You can book by completing this booking form.
+Students should book on themselves.
 All students booked on MUST be on course to achieve A*AA, including Maths.
-If your school has a large Maths cohort, please email firstname.lastname@example.org to check if more students can be accommodated.
+If your school has a large Maths cohort, please email email@example.com to check if more students can be accommodated.
 We usually run a waiting list so please get all interested students to sign up, and we will release waiting list spaces 2 weeks before the event.

 To be notified when bookings open, please ensure you are on our mailing list.